 If you are considering whether you should refinance your student loans, there are lots of options out there for you.
-There a lot of companies who specialize in student loan refinancing like SoFi, Earnest, and Laurel Road, among others.
+There a lot of companies that specialize in student loan refinancing like SoFi, Earnest, and Laurel Road, among others.

 Once you complete the application the lender will usually need to verify your employment and income information.
-The application and verification process has improved over time, but don’t expect a 5 minute process either.
+The application and verification process has improved over time, but don’t expect a 5-minute process either.

 We always recommend that you apply to at least 2 different lenders so that you can compare offers, and choose the one that is best for you.
 The great thing is that by applying and shopping around you aren’t committing to anything, so if you aren’t satisfied with the rates or offers you get, you can always stick with your current loans.